wiseman-timelord/Meta-Port/README.md

 ### STATUS: WORKING
 - It, works as intended.
 Further development includes...
 1. Refinement of printed text.
+2. Pauses so user can see what feedback is printed.

 ## DESCRIPTION
 - MetaPort is two batches placed in the MetaTrader 5 directory that neatly runs, MetaTrader and MetaEditor, in Portable mode, as such it uses its own directory to store, all or most, of the files.
 You will not be using Both, multi and single, versions, either you need to use one account between multiple computers, or you want to use multiple accounts on the same computer.
 Multiple instances means you will be able to mess around on a demo account, while not altering the main trader insterface configuration, this is VERY useful, and prevents accidental closure of charts when closing tabs related to backtesting.